TheWonderfulLizardOfOz/DnD-Bot/README.md

 - Members being able to add their own custom backstories and features as well as adding to pre-existing ones
 - Add more to background features such as languages, stats and proficiencies
-- Different types of stat rolling (e.g 4d6 drop lowest, 4d6, 3d6 etc...)
+- More types of stat rolling
 - Create entire random characters with names, stats and backgrounds
 - Other stuff I haven't thought of yet